Emergent structure and dynamics of tropical forest-grassland landscapes: Results

 \subsection{Fast and slow subprocesses}

-The time scale separation (\cref{eq:fast-timescale1,eq:fast-timescale2}) permits treatment of the joint vegetation and fire dynamics as a fast-slow system.
-Fire spread occurs on the fast time scale, where the vegetation landscape is treated as constant.
-Forest dynamics occurs on the slow time scale, where the effects of fire are a steady state function of the vegetation landscape. \paragraph{Fast process: fires spreading in a given landscape} On the time scale of a single fire event, forest dynamics are negligible ($\alpha,\beta,\gamma\ll1/$day) such that we can consider the total landscape of forest patches as fixed.
+The timescale separation (\cref{eq:fast-timescale1,eq:fast-timescale2}) permits treatment of the joint vegetation and fire dynamics as a fast-slow system.
+Fire spread occurs on the fast timescale, where the vegetation landscape is treated as constant.
+Forest dynamics occur on the slow timescale, where the effects of fire are a steady state function of the vegetation landscape. \paragraph{Fast process: fires spreading in a given landscape} On the timescale of a single fire event, forest dynamics are negligible ($\alpha,\beta,\gamma\ll1/$day) such that we can consider the total landscape of forest patches as fixed.
 For each ignition event, this results in the following dynamics.
-A fire ignites on a grass cell, then spreads across its grassland cluster at a rate $\rho_g$ per $BG$ link, after which it reaches the interface with adjacent forest, where it starts intruding the forest at a rate $\rho_f$ per $BT$ link.
-At any time, burning cells can spontaneously extinguish, converting to ash at a rate $\mu$.
-The probabilities of fire spreading into a neighbouring grass or forest cell before the originating cell extinguishes are given by
+A fire ignites on a grass cell, then spreads across its grassland cluster at a rate $\rho_\mathrm{g}$ per $\mathrm{BG}$ pair, after which it reaches the interface with adjacent forest, where it starts intruding the forest at a rate $\rho_\mathrm{f}$ per $\mathrm{BF}$ pair.
+At any time, a burning cell can stop burning spontaneously, converting to ash at a rate $\mu$.
+The probabilities of fire spreading into a neighbouring grass or forest cell before the originating cell stops burning are given by

-where we have shown the chosen values in our simulations (adopted from \cite{Hebert-Dufresne2018}).
-Since new fires arise and grass regrows only with much lower rates than the fire spreading rate ($\phi N\lesssim\lambda\ll\rho_f,\mu,\rho_g$), we observe repeated fire waves well separated in time (\cref{fig:FGBAplots}b).
+where we have shown the chosen values in our simulations \cite[adopted from][]{Hebert-Dufresne2018}.
+Since regrowth of grass and ignition of new fires occur at a much slower rate than fire spread ($\phi N\lesssim\lambda\ll\rho_\mathrm{f},\mu,\rho_\mathrm{g}$) and our domain is relatively small (see \exref{Section~S2B} ), we observe repeated fire spreading events well separated in time (\cref{fig:FGBAplots}b), each ending with spontaneous extinction.

-When a fire in grassland cluster with index $j$ reaches its interface with adjacent forest, the resulting forest loss due to this single fire event can be approximated as a fraction $p_f$ of the forest cells at this interface.
-This leads to the approximate loss of forest per fire event
+When a fire in grassland cluster with index $j$ reaches its interface with adjacent forest, the resulting forest loss due to this single fire event can be approximated as (see Methods):

-where $[FG]_{j}$ counts the number of forest cells adjacent to grassland cluster $j$ (with both sides of the equation optionally normalised by $N$).
-This approximation relies on the assumptions that the fire reaches the whole interface with forest (i.e. $p_g\to1$) and only once per fire (i.e. $\rho_g\gg\lambda\gg\phi N$), and that burning forest does not pass on fires further to adjacent forest (i.e. $p_f$ small).
+where $\br{FG}_{j}$ counts the number of forest cells adjacent to grassland cluster $j$ (with both sides of the equation optionally normalised by $N$).
+This approximation relies on the assumptions that the fire reaches the whole interface with forest (i.e. $p_\mathrm{g}\to1$) and only once per fire (i.e. $\rho_\mathrm{g}\gg\lambda\gg\phi N$), and that $p_\mathrm{f}$ is small.